 Protestantism only came to Vietnam at the end of the 19th and beginning of the 20th century.
 From those early times, the missionaries had put much effort into evangelizing to ethnic minorities in the Central Highland of Vietnam, especially around the Da Lat area.
 They even translated the Bible into the local languages.
 According to government statistics, after about 120 years in Vietnam, the religion now has 1.5 million followers (approximately 2% of the population), and 400 worshipping places.

-Another of Vietnam’s indigenous religion is Hoahaoism or Hoa Hao Buddhism.
+Another of Vietnam’s indigenous religions is Hoahaoism or Hoa Hao Buddhism.
 The creation of Hoahaoism was an effort to make Buddhist preaching popular again in the early 20th century.
-The Hoahaoism doctrine's main focus is on following Buddha and self-improvement, and thus it could also be considered as a branch of Buddhism in Vietnam.
+The Hoahaoism doctrine’s main focus is on following Buddha and self-improvement, and thus it could also be considered as a branch of Buddhism in Vietnam.
 In 2016, there were about 1% of the population belonging to Hoahaoism, most of whom were from Southwest of Vietnam.

 Islam came to Southeast Asian countries in the 11th and 12th centuries.
 The religion was popular in Champa (present Southern Vietnam) and divided into two branches.
 One is the Cham Bani (a combination of Islam and Brahmin which had been the main religion in Champa before Islam), and the second one is Cham Islam, which is similar to Islam around the world.
-Most of Cham Bani followers are from the Central of Vietnam, while Cham Islam followers are in the South.
+Most of Cham Bani’s followers are from the Central of Vietnam, while Cham Islam’s followers are in the South.
 In total, about 0.1% of Vietnamese are Muslims.

 Besides the 6 major religions, there are many small religions and sects in Vietnam such as Tinh Do Cu Si, Baha’i, Buu Son Ky Huong, Tu An Hieu Nghia, Minh Su, Minh Ly, and Brahmin.
 Their followers account for 1% of the population, creating the diversity of religions in Vietnam.

-Because there are many religions in Vietnam, and all of them have taken important roles in many Vietnamese revolutions, the Vietnam government created decree and law giving protection to the freedom of practicing religions and their equality in court.
+Because there are many religions in Vietnam, and all of them have taken important roles in many Vietnamese revolutions, the Vietnam government created decrees and laws giving protection to the freedom of practicing religions and their equality in court.
 Everyone is allowed to choose and practice faith freely, and the dignitaries are allowed to give preachings.
 However, all religious activities and organizations have to be registered and reported to the government.

 Sign up for a travel insurance plan for your trips to Vietnam:

-Even though Buddhism, along with Confucianism and Taoism appeared in the country from an early time, there were also other religions in Vietnam that have impacted the locals' traditions with worship places across the nation.
-When traveling to Vietnam, you will not only get to visit the beautiful religious architectures like temples, pagodas, and churches but also see for yourself how religions influence the Vietnamese thinking and daily life.
+Even though Buddhism, along with Confucianism and Taoism appeared in the country from an early time, there were also other religions in Vietnam that have impacted the locals’ traditions with worship places across the nation.
+When traveling to Vietnam, you will not only get to visit the beautiful religious architectures like temples, pagodas, and churches but also see for yourself how religions influence Vietnamese thinking and daily life.

 If you are interested in exploring tales and religions in Vietnam, check out our Saigon’s Other Side to visit religious sites and learn the locals’ stories.